cloudfoundry-attic/cf-abacus/lib/cf/bridge/README.md

 export UAA=https://uaa.10.244.0.34.xip.io
 ```

-You can enable the debug output with:
+You can optionally enable the debug output with:

 ```
 export DEBUG=abacus-cf-*